 GWCA is a very friendly and family-like organization.
 New members are always made to feel welcome, and our goals are to learn some challenging music, present fine concerts to audiences in the Pioneer Valley and have fun in the process.

 Mr. Winer is well known as a tenor soloist throughout the Pioneer Valley and beyond.
-Highlights of his singing career include the tenor soloist role in Mendelssohn’s Elijah, Haydn’s Seasons, and the American premiere of A Cambridge Mass, a newly discovered work by Vaughan Williams.
+Highlights of his singing career include the tenor soloist in Mendelssohn’s Elijah, Haydn’s Seasons, and the American premiere of A Cambridge Mass, a newly discovered work by Vaughan Williams.
 A personal favorite is the performance at Westfield State University of Menotti’s Amahl and the Night Visitors, in which he shared the stage with his daughter Mara, who starred in the lead role.
 While at Westfield State, he traveled to Austria and also performed at Carnegie Hall in NYC with the Chorale.
 Marc has studied voice with Lois Sayers Smith, Ken Manzer, and Sudie Marcuse.

 Feel free to contact Marc:

-KAREN DUCHARME has been GWCA’s accompanist and rehearsal pianist for a decade.
+KAREN DUCHARME has been GWCA’s accompanist and rehearsal pianist for over a decade.
 She received her training from Westfield State College under Ken Manzer and is also the Administrative Assistant for the Music Department there.

 Karen has been a fixture on the Pioneer Valley music scene for many years, accompanying not only classical recitals and concerts but also over 150 musicals.